MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-overview.md

 - Improved security for remote help desk scenarios
 - Ability to sign in to and recover devices that are otherwise inaccessible
 - A fine-grained security model (access control lists and optional password encryption) for securing passwords that are stored in Windows Server Active Directory
-- Support for the Entra role-based access control model for securing passwords that are stored in Entra ID
+- Support for the Entra role-based access control model for securing passwords that are stored in Microsoft Entra ID

 ## Informational videos